cbonoz/fevm22/README.md

 Users create data pages which are purchase pages for secured IPFS datasets.

 DataMarket is self-governing.
 If a bad or inaccurate dataset is uploaded and sold, a purchaser or potential purchaser can flag the dataset as being fraudulent.
-The dataset page is locked
+The dataset page is locked after three flags.

-To ensure that the data provides user satisfaction, the user is only paid out from the contract after 3 non-flagged successful sales, and each sale after that.
+To ensure that the data provides user satisfaction, the user is only paid out from the contract after three non-flagged successful sales, and each sale after that.
 This is done automatically via logic tied to the `purchaseData` contract method

 Each dataset cannot be modified after it is posted, but the price can be updated by the owner and it can be marked as inactive.
 A new page should be created if a dataset needs to be changed - this protects the mutability and trust of existing pages.

 Using FEVM smart contracts, Datamarket can:
 1. Enable an immutable, append-only, history of interactions against DataMarket smartcontracts.
-2.
-3. Store the data in a transparent way for all parties, where no single party has to be the custodian of the data log.
+2. Store the data in a scalable/low-cost way for data owners, where no single source has to be the custodian of the data log.
-4. Perform low cost, high volume, and fast transactions.
+3. Perform low cost, high volume, and fast transactions on the FEVM network.

 ### Technologies used